Theoretical Foundations of Conformal Prediction: Permutation tests

 \section{Permutation tests}

-Permutation tests are used in statistics for a wide range of different inference tasks, most of which are not related to the problem of prediction.
-Often, a permutation test can be expressed as testing the null hypothesis of exchangeability.
-To understand this, we will first define permutation testing in general and will examine its properties as a test of exchangeability, and then will give two concrete examples of commonly used permutation tests to reinterpret them within the framework of exchangeability.
+Permutation tests are used in statistics for a wide range of different inference tasks.
+In fact, permutation tests can be viewed as testing the null hypothesis of exchangeability.
+We turn to this next, and then examine two concrete examples of commonly used permutation tests within the framework of exchangeability.

-Let $\mathcal{P}$ be the set of all distributions on $\mathcal{Z}^n$, and let $\mathcal{P}_{\textnormal{exch}}\subseteq\mathcal{P}$ be the subset of distributions for which exchangeability is satisfied.
+Let $\cP$ be the set of all distributions on $\cZ^n$, and let $\cP_{\textnormal{exch}}\subseteq\cP$ be the subset of distributions for which exchangeability is satisfied.
 Consider a random vector $(Z_1,\dots,Z_n)$ drawn from some joint distribution $P$.
 We would like to perform a hypothesis test of

-Before observing the data, we fix any function $T:\mathcal{Z}^n\rightarrow\R$, with the intuition that a large value of our test statistic $T(Z_1,\dots,Z_n)$ will indicate evidence against exchangeability.
+Before observing the data, we fix any function $T:\cZ^n\rightarrow\R$, with the intuition that a large value of our test statistic $T(Z_1,\dots,Z_n)$ will indicate evidence against exchangeability.
 Then we define the quantity

 which compares the observed value of the test statistic, $T(Z_1,\dots,Z_n)$, against all possible values obtained via permutations of the data.
 (Note that the identity permutation, $\sigma = \textnormal{Id}$, is one of the $n!$ many permutations included in the sum, and thus it is not possible for $p$ to be smaller than $\frac{1}{n!}$.)
-The following well-known result shows that the quantity defined in~\eqref{eq:perm-pvalue} is a valid p-value for testing the null hypothesis of exchangeability. \begin{theorem} For any function $T:\mathcal{Z}^n\rightarrow\R$, the p-value $p$ defined in~\eqref{eq:perm-pvalue} satisfies $\mathbb{P}_P(p\leq \tau)\leq \tau$ for all $\tau\in[0,1]$ and all $P\in\mathcal{P}_{\textnormal{exch}}$. \end{theorem}
+The following well-known result shows that the quantity defined in~\eqref{eq:perm-pvalue} is a valid p-value for testing the null hypothesis of exchangeability. \begin{theorem}[Validity of the permutation test] For any function $T:\cZ^n\rightarrow\R$, the p-value $p$ defined in~\eqref{eq:perm-pvalue} satisfies $\P_P(p\leq \tau)\leq \tau$ for all $\tau\in[0,1]$ and all $P\in\cP_{\textnormal{exch}}$. \end{theorem}